-Written third-party verification is an original or authentic document generated by a third-party source dated within 60 days of the LRHA request date.
+Written third-party verification is an original or authentic document generated by a third-party source.
 Such documentation may be in the possession of the resident or the applicant.
-LRHA may, at its discretion, reject any family-provided documents and follow up directly with the source to obtain necessary verification of information.
+LRHA

 Examples of acceptable family-provided documents include, but are not limited to: pay stubs, payroll summary reports, employer notice or letters of hire and termination, SSA benefit verification letters, bank statements, child support payment stubs, welfare benefit letters and/or printouts, and unemployment monetary benefit notices.
+Income tax returns with corresponding official tax forms and schedules attached and including third-party receipt of transmission for income tax return filed (i.e., tax preparer's transmittal receipt, summary of transmittal from online source) are an acceptable form of written, third-party verification.